New York Child Custody Lawyer

 The New York family court will make their determinations based on the child’s current care status and who currently acts as the primary caretaker in their life.
 In most cases, the court will strive to keep the child’s future living circumstances as consistent as possible with what they are used to.

 But there may be situations where it is not in the child’s best interest to keep that current living situation.
-At times like these, it is vitally important to have New York attorneys ensure that all critical information comes to light in a New York child custody case.
-Call the Law Office of Ryan Besinque to speak with a top-rated family law attorney about your child custody case, we are here to help (929) 251-4477.
+At times like these, it is vitally important to have New York attorneys for child custody ensure that all critical information comes to light in a New York child custody case.
+Contact the Law Office of Ryan Besinque to speak with a top-rated family law attorney about your child custody case, we are here to help at (929) 251-4477.

 Child custody is broken down into two specific types: physical and legal custody.